w15546251-afk/new-da-hood-farm/README.md

                 for _, cashier in ipairs(cashiers) do
                     if not isCashierFarmRunning or isPlayerDownedOrDead() then break end if not cashier or not cashier.Parent then continue end

+                    -- Skip VAULT / Safe explicitly
+                    local cashierNameLower = cashier.Name:lower()
+                    if cashierNameLower:find("vault") or cashierNameLower:find("safe") then
+                        continue
+                    end
+                    local isVaultDescendant = false
+                    for _, desc in ipairs(cashier:GetDescendants()) do
+                        if desc.Name:lower():find("vault") or desc.Name:lower():find("safe") then
+                            isVaultDescendant = true
+                            break
+                        end
+                    end
+                    if isVaultDescendant then
+                        continue
+                    end

                     -- Check if cashier has Humanoid and Health is <= 200 local cashierHumanoid = cashier:FindFirstChildOfClass("Humanoid")